tendermint/tendermint/docs/tendermint-core/configuration.md

 # NOTE: the max size of a tx transmitted over the network is {max_tx_bytes}.
 max_tx_bytes = 1048576

+# Maximum number of transactions to send to a peer in one message
+tx_batch_size = 100

 #######################################################
 ###         State Sync Configuration Options        ###
 #######################################################